-17 The dispensing GP [apotheekhoudend huisarts] specialism is included in the certificates after a check has been carried out in the BIG register that the professional is allowed to invite the GP specialism and after the certificate holder has submitted a copy of the pharmacy licence.
+22 The dispensing GP [apotheekhoudend huisarts] specialism is included in the certificates after a check has been carried out in the BIG register that the professional is allowed to invite the GP specialism and after the certificate holder has submitted a copy of the pharmacy licence.

-Quality Register Foundation whether the professional is actually registered.
+Professionals who are included in the Paramedics Quality Register do not have to submit additional types of proof.
+The UZI register assesses with the Paramedics Quality Register Foundation whether the professional is actually registered.
 Professional groups that are subject to this assessment are: